 Voluntary suspension can be for a minimum of 12 months or a maximum of 5 years.
 Also, if you are in voluntary suspension and it is about to expire, you can apply for another period of up to five years voluntary suspension, and so on.

 Coming out of voluntary suspension

 If, however, you are in voluntary suspension and more than five years have elapsed since either you were first registered or you last had a competence review, then before practising again you have to have a Competence Review.
 This is because the law requires that every five years architects have to be reviewed, to make sure they are still competent.
 For that you first need to fill out the assessment form which can be found under 'Continuing Registration' here.

-Note also that if more than five years will have elapsed since you were last reviewed, then for your Competence Review you will have to be interviewed by two Registration Assessors and for this there is a fee to pay of $632.50 (GST included).
-This is necessary because as more time passes the risk grows that an architect may being having difficulties and so the NZRAB has to be especially careful.
-If this applies to you when considering coming out of voluntary suspension then you need to contact NZRAB to discuss.
+Note also that if more than five years will have elapsed since you were last reviewed, then for your Competence Review you will have to be interviewed by two Registration Assessors.
+This is necessary because as more time passes the risk grows that an architect may be having difficulties and so the NZRAB has to be especially careful.
+To find out if this applies to you, log on as an architect and check your details in the "Continuing Registration" section.

 Architects in voluntary suspension are entitled to do and record CPD.
 This is not compulsory, but it is a good idea to help keep you in touch with the profession.
 Also, it will help in terms of meeting the requirements for continuing registration, whenever your next competence review is due.